-Whether working with an Irish football team, a large multinational organization, or a local refugee center, you’ll gain practical career experience while interning in Dublin.
-During CISabroad’s Intern in Dublin program, you can choose from our Summer Intern and Year Round Intern options.
+Whether working with an Irish football team, a large multinational organization, or a local refugee center, you will get practical experience in your field, all the while taking advantage of living a cities know for its heritage and hedonism.
+During our Intern in Dublin program, you can choose from our summer intern and year-round intern options.
 We’ll match you with an internship that fits your goals and interests.
-The Summer Intern option is a group experience that includes a robust orientation, group activities, and excursions.
-The Year Round option encourages independence and allows you to focus on your internship.
-Whatever you choose, look forward to taking advantage of all that Dublin has to offer!
+The summer intern option is a group experience that includes a robust orientation, group activities, and excursions.
+The year-round option encourages independence and allows you to focus on your internship.

 - GPA Requirement

 Fall: June 1

 - U.S credit may be available through CISabroad and/or your home university

 - New multicultural vibe in this up-and-coming city

 - Work experience alongside Irish and many other nationalities

 - Opportunity to develop an international network with professional contacts and references

 - Chance to boost your résumé for a competitive advantage in the job market